FrankensteinVariorum/fv-jekyll/README.md

 + The React component lives in `_source/viewer/build`.
 To update the app you need to drop a fully compiled React build here and run `gulp build`.

 + **IMPORTANT**: If the app changes you will have to run the React build elsewhere before deployment.
 The FV production site is currently not configured to build React components.

+## URL configuration

+The _config.yml file currently sets the base url of the site as `/fv-jekyll`, which corresponds to the path offered by GitHub pages.

+To redeploy this site with a different base url, you must edit that attribute in configuration and do a full rebuild, as it affects not only the HTML components but also paths referenced by SCSS and JS files.

 ## Changing site content & static (non-React) assets